cybergodai/cybergodai/README.md

 The CyberGod project includes two main components:
 1. A C# script (`Program.cs`) for setting up Windows Subsystem for Linux (WSL2) and Ubuntu 24.04 on Windows.
 2. A Python script (`install_lxc_chrome_x12.py`) for configuring Linux Containers (LXC) and securing applications like Google Chrome.
 3. Nonice its important to preinstall in Win10/11 PC VcXsrv X Server Release: 1.17.2.0 https://vcxsrv.com/wp-content/uploads/2024/09/vcxsrv-64.1.17.2.0.installer.zip.
-After install go to Start-find Xlaunch->Multiple windows->Start No Client->Disable access control->Finish.
+After install go to Start-find "Xlaunch"->Multiple windows->Start No Client->Disable access control->Finish.
 Make sure in running apps in Windows on lower right corner you have X server. - Later this will be incorporated in C# installer

 These components work together to establish a secure environment for endpoint protection, utilizing virtualization and containerization to isolate potential threats.